-Our Artistic Director, Keisha Gervais-Stewart has been a professional dance instructor for over 10 years and has vast experience and training in all our offered dance programs.
-She is an award-winning choreographer with multiple critically-acclaimed works, and engages in continuing dance education taking master classes and attending conventions with dance instructors and industry legends from around the world.
+Our Artistic Director, Keisha Gervais-Stewart has been a professional dance instructor for over 15 years and has vast experience and training in all our offered dance programs.
+She is an award-winning choreographer with multiple critically-acclaimed works, and engages in continuing dance education taking master classes and attending conventions with other dance instructors and industry legends from around the world.

 Keisha is known for her gentle yet stern teaching methods that enlighten and encourage students through positive reinforcement.
 Keisha has designed a central curriculum that ensures all students progress and learn in a consistent environment.

-Competition Choreographer, Hip Hop
+Competition Choreographer, Hip Hop, Contemporary

 Has been professionally training in various classical styles of dance for over 15 years.
 Specializing in hip-hop.
 She is excited to bring her creative talent to Barre None!